kendroooo/pyrex/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ by Luciano Correia
+-

+(dont mind this file, its made by chatgpt 💔)